 - Low estrogen production

 Like anorexia nervosa, people with anorexia athletica aim to reduce their body weight and keep a low weight by considerably restricting their calorie intake.
-However, the motivation behind anorexia athletic is different from anorexia nervosa, because they compulsively exercise in hopes of achieving their goals of athletic performance, and they compare their bodies to competitors who have been successful in their field.
+However, the motivation behind anorexia athletica is different from anorexia nervosa, because they compulsively exercise in hopes of achieving their goals of athletic performance, and they compare their bodies to competitors who have been successful in their field.

 Although this condition can occur in any teen or adult, it most often occurs in athletes who engage in sports that require them to have lean, small bodies.